hmcts/ccd-docker/docs/IdamAlt.md

 unset IDAM_FULL_ENABLED
 unset IDAM_OVERRIDE_URL
 ```
+> [!WARNING]
-NOTE: :warning: always use 'compose up' rather than 'compose start' when switching between Idam and Idam Stub to have docker compose pick up env vars changes.
+> Always use `compose up` rather than `compose start` when switching between Idam and Idam Stub to have docker compose pick up env vars changes.

 # Using an external IDAM instance